olvap80/InstantRTOS/README.md

 # Frequently Asked Questions

 ## Why another RTOS?
-This is fun)) The idea is to create a RTOS made of ligtweight parts, that can be easy moved around.
+This is fun)) The idea is to create a RTOS made of lightweight parts that can be easily moved around.
+Also I like header-only libraries, so simple header-only RTOS is definitely my best option...

 ## Is InstantRTOS ready to use?